Platinum Rings: Luxury, Durability, and Timeless Elegance

 What Are the Popular Platinum Ring Styles?

-2. Halo Rings: A circle of smaller stones is made around the central stone to form the halo setting.
-It provides continuous sparkle from every angle, along with the bright platinum metal ring.
+2. Halo Rings: A circle of smaller stones surrounds the center stone in a halo setting.
+Against bright platinum, the effect is continuous sparkle from every angle, and the halo makes the center diamond read noticeably larger.

-4. Channel & Pavé Rings: Pavé settings add a soft, steady sparkle, while channel settings give a neat, straight-line look to the ring design.
-Both add extra shine without taking focus away from the main diamond.
+4. Channel & Pavé Rings: Pavé settings dot the band with tiny stones for a soft, steady glitter, while channel settings recess stones in a neat, straight line flush with the metal.
+Both add shine without pulling focus from the main diamond.

 Which Gemstones Pair Best With Platinum Rings?

-3. Emeralds: The Green and white contrast of the band with the emerald ring provides a sophisticated and captivating band.
-Emeralds symbolize growth or the beginning of a new journey.
-These stones are softer than sapphires or diamonds; a halo or bezel setting is recommended in this design.
+3. Emeralds: Green on white platinum looks sophisticated and crisp.
+Emeralds symbolize growth and new beginnings, but they are softer than sapphires or diamonds, so a protective halo or bezel setting is the smart choice here.

 How Do You Choose the Perfect Platinum Ring?